nashville-software-school/bangazon-inc/README.md

 1. Overview of server-side development ecosystem
 1. How the Internet works
 1. Inheritance, composition, and aggregation

-At the end of your orientation, you will be tasked with showing the management team the level of enlightenment that you have achieved for the basics.
-To do that, you will all, individually, work on the Koans of Elnightenment.
+1. Entity relationships
+1. Structured Query Language (SQL)
+1. Querying databases with LINQ

-Your demonstration of Enlightenment will be used by your management team to determine which Development Team you will be assigned to for the next three months.
+At the end of your orientation, your management team will determine which Development Team you will be assigned to for the next three months.

 ## Bangazon API